How to invest in funds

 Other star performers include:

-Should you invest in the best performing funds of 2021?
+Should you invest in the best performing funds of the last year?

-Let’s consider the reasoned arguments for and against investing in the best funds of 2021:
+Let’s consider the reasoned arguments for and against investing in the best funds of the previous year:

 Buying high selling low